-Completed program application -Participating Contractors shall receive log-in credentials for online incentive applications from each Designated Utility whose service territory they work within, as well as to get access to PDF applications for large or custom projects, as required by each Designated Utility.
-PDF application forms for large or custom projects shall also be posted

-- on the NYS Clean Heat Resources webpage for download by Participating Contractors or project owner Applicants.58 - Cutsheets for Proposed Equipment Specific model(s), serial numbers, and product ratings being used in the project must be highlighted on the cutsheets. - Cost Estimate for Proposed Work Installation cost for the proposed measures.
+- Completed program application Participating Contractors shall receive log-in credentials for online incentive applications from each Designated Utility within whose service territory they work. - Customer Acknowledgment Form Includes customer information, incentive amount and customer signature indicating customer is aware of incentive amount. - System Design Heating Capacity Documentation A copy of either the NEEP performance data, a manufacturer's extended performance data sheet, the AHRI certificate, or the output from a manufacture's software platform that provides equipment performance and capacity at the design temperature, or with data points both above and below the design temperature, for the model numbers installed.
+See Appendix 2 for additional information. - Invoice for Installed Equipment Installation cost for measures.
 Labor and material costs shall be presented separately, and costs shall be limited to the equipment cost and labor cost.
-Other costs such as taxes, internal labor costs, shipping, administrative costs, or similar costs will not be included with total project cost when calculating incentive caps.
-If the project is being submitted post construction, these costs shall be the actual itemized as-built costs, supported by invoices. - Load Calculations Latest Heating and Cooling Load Calculations showing that the heat pump system design and appliance selection has been performed in accordance with ACCA Manual J, ANSI/ASHRAE/ACCA Standard 183-2007 (RA2017) or other code-approved equivalent computational procedure depending on building type.
-Load calculations should be submitted in PDF format, unless otherwise requested. - Photo Submission For prescriptive incentive category projects, two types of photos must be submitted to verify the equipment's proper installation: a longshot of the compressor and nameplate photos.
+Other costs such as taxes, internal labor costs, shipping, administrative costs, or similar costs will not be included with total project cost when calculating incentive caps. - Load Calculations Latest Heating and Cooling Load Calculations showing that the heat pump system design and appliance selection has been performed in accordance with ACCA Manual J, ANSI/ASHRAE/ACCA Standard 183-2007 (RA2017) or other code-approved equivalent computational procedure depending on building type.
+Load calculations should be submitted in PDF format, unless otherwise requested.
+See Section 3.3 for additional details on load calculations. - Photo Submission For prescriptive incentive category projects, two types of photos must be submitted to verify the equipment's proper installation: a longshot of the compressor and nameplate photos.
 The longshot photo must be taken at such range as to show the installed compressor and another identifying element (e.g., the siding) of the building.
-Serial numbers must be legible in nameplate photos to avoid a project moving into a flawed status.
+Serial numbers must be legible in nameplate photos to avoid a project moving into a flawed status. - Prescriptive Calculator Installing contractors have the option of providing the Prescriptive Calculator indicating various project attributes. - Decommissioning Checklist (when applicable) Provide completed Decommissioning Checklist indicating the correct decommissioning scenario that applies to the specific project.
+Decommissioning Checklist must include customer and contractor signatures. - Decommissioning Photos (when applicable) Provide before and after photos showing the legacy space heating system and demonstrating that decommissioning steps in the checklist were completed.